 Dealing with a cancer (or any other significant medical) diagnosis will bring both physical and emotional challenges.
 Emotions run high, tempers flare, some withdraw and shut down and it can be devastating to careers and finances.
 According to Michael J. Glantz in an article written by WebMD, this is especially true if you are a woman diagnosed with cancer.

 Marvin and I were together for one year before we experienced our first trauma together.
 It was a sudden loss neither of us expected at all and was our first lesson in how we would manage life’s speed bumps as partners.
 I was torn up, sad, mad and my coping strategy has always been hiding behind anger and independence.
 He was torn up, sad, mad and his coping strategy was to withdraw.
 It was the start of a very lonely time in our relationship.
-Over the course of the next 7 months, we experienced another two traumas.
+Over the course of the next 17 months, we experienced two more traumas.
 Again, unexpected life events that were like being hit by a freight train, spinning around still on the tracks and being smoked by the train coming the other way too.

 We realized somewhere in between these events, maybe after the third, that something wasn’t working for us.
 We were together and the daily grind was still being accomplished but we were both lonely.
 Over a series of very heated arguments, we came to the conclusion that we needed to start talking to each other and not just, ‘What would you like for dinner?’, or, ‘How was your day honey?’.
 We needed to start talking about our needs, our life plan, and we needed to have compassion for each other.
 It was the beginning of a major shift in our relationship.
 We had a long way to go.
 As I’m sure you well know, growth and change doesn’t just happen overnight.